dcdustin/Carbon.Documentation/docs/index.md

 features:
   - title: High Performance
     details: Carbon offers a carefully written framework with performance as the number one factor to provide an even better experience for your players.
+    icon: 📈
   - title: Oxide Support
     details: We have made it very easy to make the switch from Oxide to Carbon by keeping the folder/plugin structure the same.
+    icon: 🎯
   - title: Scalability
-    details: We have made Carbon super lightweight by only providing the very essential hooks needed.
+    details: Carbon super lightweight by only providing the very essential hooks needed, keeping things vanilla when there are no changes made by plugins.
+    icon: ⚖️
   - title: Permissions
     details: We have created a more optimized modular permission system that allows for users to create thier own serializers.
+    icon: ⚙️
   - title: Dynamic Hooks
     details: Hooks are loaded dynamically to ensure only the hooks used by plugins are loaded.
 This eliminates a ton of redundant calls and will improve the performance of your server.
+    icon: 🪝
   - title: Hot Reload
     details: Carbon allows for your Harmony mods to be reloaded on the fly when changes are made.
+    icon: 🔥
 ---